 Short-term Care: ER Visits

-This metric tracks the number of emergency room visits per 1,000 days of short-term patient care.
+This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-Percentage of Resident
+In The Jefferson, 74.96% Percentage of Resident

 This indicates the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.